 What can you do to improve your ranking?

 If you’ve been hit in a negative way by this update, it’s quite likely you’ll want to know why and how you can improve your ranking and traffic again.
 Google makes it clear that if you experience a negative impact, that doesn’t mean your website is bad.
 This just means that Google may have found some information that is more valuable and accurate for the search query.

 It’s a good idea to try and update your old content, it needs to be current.
 You can do this by removing old content from blogs and updating them with more up-to-date information.
 If you’ve written a blog about trends in 2015, you can update it because it’s quite likely that this content is no longer relevant.
 This may sound like a big job, but the time and effort will pay off.
 Google likes things that are constantly being updated, that’s why websites like Wikipedia are higher on the results page.

 When you’re writing new blogs, make sure they have a good word count.
 Around 500 words is ideal, it will capture the audience and won’t take too much time to read.
 Google prefers blogs that are longer, as they are seen to be packed full of information and are knowledgeable.
 If your blog makes sense and you’ve included what you need, don’t add unnecessary words.
 This will cause decreased traffic on your future blogs.

-We hope this blog has been useful, if you need any advice, please don’t hesitate to get in touch.
+We hope this blog has been useful on Google’s Core Algorithm Update May 2020.
+If you need any advice, please don’t hesitate to get in touch.